williamdemeo/Math165-Spring2015/README.md

 At the end of the semester, letter grades will be assigned roughly according to the following table.
 However, the scale may be shifted, depending on overall student performance.
-All curving (if any) will occur at the end of the semester.

 + A: 91--100
 + B+: 87--90